3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 ## Perspectives on further work

-The next step to make PCIe testing working should be to check why programming FPGA didn't work and if it is correctly connected.
+The next step to make PCIe testing work should be to check why programming FPGA didn't work, and if it is correctly connected.
-This should include checking the FPGA with a different motherboard, preferably without low-profile riser card.
-If that doesn't help, another JTAG programmer may be the solution to the problem.
+This work should include checking the FPGA with a different motherboard, preferably without a low-profile riser card.
+If that doesn't help, another JTAG programmer may solve the problem.

 ## Summary